exercism/v3/languages/java/reference/implementing-a-concept-exercise.md

 Before implementing the exercise, please make sure you have a good understanding of what the exercise should be teaching (and what not).
 This information can be found in the exercise's GitHub issue.
 Having done this, please read the [Java Concept exercises introduction][concept-exercises].
 If you have come up with something completely new, create a new issue _first_ so we can discuss the Concept Exercise.

-To implement a Concept Exercise, the following files must be created:
+To implement a Concept Exercise, the following files must be added:

 <pre>
 languages